 Skip to content

-The goal of maintenance should always be to improve operational reliability and personal safety, which in turn produces positive effects in terms of availability.
-Operational reliability depends on the combined characteristics of reliability , maintainability and maintenance supportability.
-These can be measured using the following numerical values:
+The maintenance organisations must always strive to improve operational and personal safety, which in turn has positive effects on availability.
+Operational safety depends on the combined characteristics of reliability, maintainability and maintenance supportability.
+These can be measured according to the following metrics:

-• The relationship between scheduled and unscheduled maintenance
+• Relation between planned and unplanned maintenance activities.

-• Maintenance costs divided by production volume or number of units produced
+• Maintenance cost divided by production volume or number of units produced.

 • Higher profitability